OR GETTING IN TRIM FOR MY TRIP

 I had to have a wheelchair at all airports and especially for the tight connection at Bangkok- no pun intended- and had a very stressful flight back thinking it would explode with the swelling.
 The moral of this story is don’t get flash and over-reach.
 Check with the guide this is suitable for you.I am very used to going it alone and it’s foul when you get pushed to go more quickly rather than enjoying the moment.
 This is why I avoid any tours, but sadly for some expeditions you can’t get a private guide tour and have to go with a ghastly group.In Malaysia, the Bako National Park was great as it had the jungle trails marked on trees in different colours for the different routes so you could go at your own pace.
 Old birds are fit enough but hate being hurried!!!

 Obviously check with your doc the suitability of the exercise and indeed trip right from the get go.
 I have a good old M.O.T. with mine and chat over with the clinics nurse about any shots I need, (no not tequila shots!) how the old blood pressure is going, and my cholesterol.
 I go back after a couple of weeks after having been on my fitness regime, and have a final check whilst picking up any meds I might need for this wonderful new adventure I’m going on.
 I’m always amazed at the improvement in just about everything and feel proud as a peacock!

 Alert: am preparing for my South America trip right now and have had my yellow fever jab done and am waiting on my Hep A booster.
-Buying DEET from the Boots where I had all my other jabs that you can’t get on the NHS.
-They will give you all your paperwork of this which is handy to give to your doc to update your medical record.
+The malaria situation over there is endemic so unlike in Asia I’m picking up tablets for the duration of my journey and DEET from the Boots where I had all my other jabs that you can’t get on the NHS.
+They will give you all your paperwork of this which is handy to give to your doc to update your medical record

 Please remember to follow and share your thoughts!